 On Sunday 8th August the Town Mayor, Cllr Mrs Melanie Coleman, visited 'Classics in the Park', hosted by the Rushden Historical Transport Society, in the beautiful grounds of Hall Park, Rushden.

 Displaying over 360 classic cars, as well as a wide variety of trade stalls, hot & cold food, a real ale bar and a gin bar from Pizzeria Venezia, a great day was had by all.
 The turn out was fantastic and even the odd heavy shower couldn't damper the fun!

 Mayor Visits Opening of the Happy Mondays Coffee Co.

-On Saturday 7th August the Town Mayor of Rushden, Cllr Mrs Melanie Coleman, and her Consort, Cllr David Coleman, enjoyed a visit to a new family run business on the High Street, the Happy Mondays Coffee Co.
+On Saturday 7th August the Town Mayor, Cllr Mrs Melanie Coleman, and her Consort, Cllr David Coleman, enjoyed a visit to a new family run business on the High Street, the Happy Mondays Coffee Co.

 Daniela and Luke Wood met at university doing different degrees but followed their dream to open a coffee shop.

 The modern interior is light and airy and the staff, mostly family, really welcoming.
 The modern menu is very tempting too!
 An upstairs room is also available for special occasions and meetings.

 All the very best to the Happy Mondays Coffee Co. in you're new venture!

 Town Mayor Visits Spencer Park Junior Park Run